gvwilson/sdxjs/systems-programming/index.md

 it turns out that `glob` will filter for us.
-According to its documentation, the function takes an `options` object full of key-value settings that can control its behavior.
+According to its documentation, the function takes an `options` object full of key-value settings that control its behavior.
-This is another common pattern in Node libraries and in our own code: rather than accepting a large number of rarely-used parameters, a function can take a single object full of settings.
+This is another common pattern in [Node][node.js] libraries: rather than accepting a large number of rarely-used parameters, a function can take a single object full of settings.

 If we use this,
 our program becomes:

 <%- include('/inc/file.html', {file: 'glob-filter-with-options.js'}) %>

+:::continue
 Notice that we don't quote the key in the `options` object.
 The keys in objects are almost always strings, and if a string is simple enough that it won't confuse the parser,